Three parallel organizational structures—Value-Creation, Informal, and Formal—interact to shape how enterprises function and evolve.

 These structures coexist in varying degrees of visibility and influence.
 Understanding their interplay helps reveal how organizations actually work beneath their surface charts and processes.

-The Value-Creation Structure outlines the flow of work, teams, processes, and resources involved in creating value for customers through continuous adaptation and feedback integration.
+The Value-Creation Structure outlines how teams, processes, and resources interact to create value for customers through continuous adaptation and feedback.

-The Informal Structure outlines the social networks within organizations that influence communication, trust, and collaboration beyond formal reporting lines.
+The Informal Structure examines social networks in organizations, highlighting communication patterns, trust, and collaboration beyond formal reporting lines.

 More about this